Scholarship limits per team

 A team, which has the full amount of scholarship money to spend is called a “fully-funded” program.
 A team, which works with a smaller budget than peer schools, is called “partially funded”.

 headcount sport: the scholarship limit is absolute and the number of total athletes on a scholarship limited to the maximum number of scholarships.

 If basketball is not a HC sport, it is an equivalency sport in scholarship terms, meaning the coach is free to award available funds to any number of athlete, up to the maximum limit.

-NCAA D3 teams dont award athletic scholarships to athletes, but students are able to receive other types of financial aid, such as academic scholarships.
+NCAA D3 and NJCAA D3 teams dont award athletic scholarships to athletes, but students are able to receive other types of financial aid, such as academic scholarships.

 College recruiting video

 Your recruiting video is a really important element of your recruiting profile.
 Statistics, results and personal bests are extremely relevant, but at the end of the day, no coach is able to evaluate your true skill set and development potential without seeing you either in person or a highlight reel.

 There are a number of things that you need to pay attention to when putting together your recruiting video for an individual sport, such as :

 - Include practice footage, showing your technical skill set

 - Acceptable video quality & resolution (your mobile phone won't do it)